-At the end of the current fiscal year, the County had no outstanding debt.
+At the end of the current fiscal year, the County has outstanding debt of \$262,714.
+This is made up of capital leases for a copier machine and various leased vehicles.

 Information on the County's other long-term obligations can be found in the notes to the financial statements in this report.